MichaelHolley/PeriodicTable/README.md

 # Known Issues
 - when launching the applet on the desktop with scaled desktop, the aspect-ratio and layout may look weird and do not represent the applet, I want it to be.
 (WIP)
+- saving the information in a string is horrible to store data, which should be easy to view and edit.